 A Repair Café is a place where visitors can bring along all sorts of broken items and where a group of volunteers will try to mend them.
 It’s a community event where the emphasis in on mending broken items to prevent them being thrown away.
-Refreshments are available at each venue (for a small charge).

 You can bring along electrical appliances, clothing, furniture, housewares, toys, etc. Anything that’s broken (and which you can manage to carry on your own to the Repair Café) is welcome.
 At the moment, you will need to book a repair slot in advance for any of our Repair Cafes.
 The relevant links are regularly updated here.